-As we had anticipated, as a result of the transition of our customers and our business to SBC, our revenue from sales of our trunking and communication application products decreased in 2013 compared to 2012.
-This decline was more than offset by the growth in sales of our SBC products in the current year compared to prior year.
-As part of our transition to an SBC business, we expanded our sales channel program, including the launch of our Partner Assure Program in 2012 and increased participation by new channel partners in 2013.
-The 2012 acquisition of NET expanded our SBC solutions for enterprise customers, provided us with broader channel capability and a broad U.S. federal government installed base to leverage into SIP-enabled platforms.
-These strategic actions resulted in a 44.1% increase in SBC revenue in 2013 compared to 2012.
-Additionally, SBC revenue comprised 58.2% of our total product revenue in 2013, compared to 44.1% of total product revenue in 2012.
+During 2012 we began to expand our sales channel program, including the launch of our Partner Assure Program, and increased participation by new channel partners in 2013.
+The 2012 acquisition of NET expanded our SBC solutions for enterprise customers, and provided us with broader channel capability and a broad U.S. federal government installed base to leverage into SIP-enabled platforms.
+These strategic actions resulted in higher revenue from SBC products in 2013 compared to 2012, the primary contributor to the increase in product revenue in 2013 compared to 2012.
+This increase was partially offset by declines in certain of our older trunking and communication application product offerings.